 The schools below may not offer all types of engineering degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-It's difficult to beat University of South Carolina - Columbia if you wish to pursue a degree in engineering.
-UofSC is a fairly large public university located in the medium-sized city of Columbia.
-This university ranks 2nd out of 44 schools for overall quality in the state of South Carolina.
+It is hard to beat University of South Carolina - Columbia if you wish to pursue a degree in engineering.
+UofSC is a fairly large public university located in the midsize city of Columbia.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.